Best computer speakers 2025: The clearest sounding picks for your PC

 (Image credit: Future/Alex Berry)

-The best gaming PCs truly benefit from a set of the best computer speakers, since a great majority of monitors don't have speakers built-in, and if they do, they probably won't be very good quality.
+The best gaming PCs deserve great sound quality - especially since video game soundtracks just keep getting better and better these days.
 If you're willing to spend a little more, there are plenty of amazing speakers that will fit atop a desk without taking up an enormous amount of space.
-There are some great, and very versatile options out there just now.
+There are some great, and very versatile options out there just now including soundbars, 2.1, and even total surround sound speakers.
 The majority will connect via Optical cable, aux cable, or even Bluetooth.
-Regardless of your PC's build, there's bound to be a great set of speakers to suit you.
+Regardless of your PC's build, there's bound to be a great set of speakers for you.

 Of course, when you're gaming, different hardware can come in handy for different reasons.
 If you're playing a competitive multiplayer game, it's probably best that you whip on a gaming headset so you can hear every footstep and audio cue.
 Then again, if you're playing something a bit more relaxed, like an open-world exploration game that makes use of ambient music, some of the best computer speakers will help the experience wash over you.
 Not to mention, if you work from home or need audio solutions for general PC use, speakers are the way to go.